 No its not the name of a band, and yes it does sound pretty James Bond meets Thor / Iron Man i.e. like daft fantastic …but the title above seems, nevertheless to have some basis in truth.
 Android, famously open source is now perhaps infamously Open Sauce.
-By the time you have read this your favourite Android phone, sitting seemingly innocently in your trouser pocket may have been engaged in a sort of co-operative mining subterfuge in pursuit of untold riches of the virtual yet transferable coinage of the Gods of Ether…Bitcoin..
-Oh yes, isn’t technology wonderful?
+By the time you have read this, your favorite Android phone, sitting seemingly innocently in your trouser pocket, may have been engaged in a sort of co-operative mining subterfuge in pursuit of untold riches of the virtual yet transferable coinage of the Gods of Ether…Bitcoin… Oh yes, isn’t technology wonderful?
 If you’re just getting started trading in cryptocurrencies, you may want an understanding of how to buy bitcoin before getting stuck into it.
 As there is quite a lot for anyone new to get their heads around, the idea of doing as much research as possible could be beneficial.
 Even if it means looking into the Benefit from Bitcoin Revolution (or Profiteren van Bitcoin Revolution as the Dutch would say), or even what Bitcoin can do for various businesses, understanding this industry beforehand will make a big difference before getting into it.

 So what’s happening exactly?
-Well according to Stuart Dredge, technology expert at The Guardian newspaper there are millions of Android devices engaged in actively mining Bitcoin…….without their owner having the foggiest idea that it is happening.
+Well according to Stuart Dredge, technology expert at The Guardian newspaper there are millions of Android devices engaged in actively mining Bitcoin…….without their owner having the foggiest idea what it is happening.
 The words “stealth” may be applied by a more generous soul than I, to my mind its fraud and deception on a grand scale.
-It happens when an app you have downloaded contains some code which is activated once it detects a data link is possible and then gets to work hooning your data allowance and sucking the life blood from your battery.
-Researchers have already identified a couple of apps which are sitting on about 10 million Android phones right now doing their dirty deeds.
+It happens when an app you have downloaded contains some code that is activated once it detects a data link is possible and then gets to work hooning your data allowance and sucking the lifeblood from your battery.
+Researchers have already identified a couple of apps that are sitting on about 10 million Android phones right now doing their dirty deeds.
 This may be the tip of a very unappealing iceberg.

 The mining activity happened as soon as the app containing the code is downloaded.
 The code is launched and the CPU mining gets under way, whilst connecting to a dynamic domain for an anonymous mining pool.
 All the mining data is sent to a central database where the analysis takes place.
 Presumably this is the place where coinage bought up from the data is extracted.